 - The first step of this recipe is to prepare the chia seed pudding, which is very simple: Simply soak 4 tablespoons chia seeds into 1 cup of almond milk (or milk of choice), for 15 minutes.

-- Mix the dry ingredients in a large bowl (coconut flour, cacao powder, baking powder, protein powder, chocolate chips).
+Mix the dry ingredients in a large bowl (coconut flour, cacao powder, baking powder, chocolate chips).
+Stir well.

-- Grease a regular sized cake pan and pour the cake preparation, spread equally.
+Grease a regular sized cake pan and pour the cake preparation, spread evenly.

-- Transfer to the oven and bake for about 55 minutes, or until a toothpick comes out clean.**
+Transfer to the oven and bake for about 55 minutes, or until a toothpick inserted in the center comes out clean.

 Every oven is different, baking times may vary.
 I used a 10 inch (diameter) round cake pan.